Arri: Mounts

 Historically, Arri used three types of lens mounts.
 The mounts became popular and adapters for them had been made by other camera manufacturers.

 Arri standard was a lens mount developed by Arri for use with both 16 mm and 35 mm movie cameras.
 Lenses are distinguished by a tab inside an outer ring.
 Because of the weak seating strength and ability of the aluminum mount to gradually become poorly seated, the stainless steel Arri bayonet mount superseded the Arri standard mount in 1965, debuting on the 16BL.
-However, cameras with the bayonet mount are also able to accommodate Arri standard lenses due to both mounts having the same flange focal distance and diameter.
-Cameras with Arri standard mounts are unable to fit lenses with Arri bayonet mounts, due to the bayonet mount's locking mechanism.

 Arri bayonet was a lens mount developed by Arri for use with both 16 mm and 35 mm movie camera lenses.
 Lenses of this type are distinguished by "outer wings" which both control aperture and bayonet alignment, and are placed in the mount while two pressure tabs are simultaneously depressed at the side of the lens mount on the camera.
 These tabs provide a relatively strong locking mechanism which allows for higher quality lens seating than offered by the Arri standard mount.
 Debuting in 1965 with the 16BL, the Arri bayonet mount superseded the Arri standard mount, but cameras with the bayonet mount were also able to accommodate Arri standard lenses due to both mounts having the same flange focal distance and diameter.
 However, cameras with Arri standard mounts were unable to fit lenses with Arri bayonet mounts, due to the locking mechanism.
 The bayonet mount began to be superseded around 1980 by the Arri PL mount, which has since become an overwhelmingly predominant mount for most modern cameras, along with Panavision and their PV mount.

 Arri PL is a lens mount developed by Arri for use with both 16 mm and 35 mm movie cameras.
 The PL stands for "positive lock".
 It is the successor mount to the Arri bayonet; unlike the bayonet mount, however, it is incompatible with older Arri-mount lenses, due to the larger diameter.
 Originally developed for 35-mm cameras, it became popular on the 16-mm cameras as well, mostly due to the advantage of using the same lenses on both camera packages.